dlplenin/dlplenin/README.md

 - 🔭 I’m currently working at nDev
+- 👀 Always interested to work in a company with a great working environment.
 - :computer: Most used IDEs VS/VScode.
 - 🌱 I’m currently working with [@nesjs](https://github.com/nestjs)
 - 📫 How to reach me: dp.lenin@gmail.com / [@dlplenin](https://twitter.com/dlplenin)